trek-view/basecamp/_posts/2020-05-22-extracting-frames-from-360-video.md

 published: false
 ---

-In the last few weeks I've covered topics on the metadata found in a 360 video and the approval required to publish videos to Street View.
+**Video to images (_to video again_)**

-But at
+In the last few weeks I've covered topics [about the metadata found in a 360 video](/blog/2020/metadata-exif-xmp-360-video-files) and the [approval required to publish videos to the Street View Publish API](/blog/2020/street-view-publish-api-quick-start-guide).

-OK, so we're not allowed to upload video to the Google Street View Publish API for the next few months.
+tl;dr: we haven't got approval to upload video to the Google Street View Publish API.

 No problem, we'll just convert our videos and the metadata they hold to images (with the help of [EXIFtool](https://exiftool.org/) and [FFmpeg](https://ffmpeg.org/)) and then upload as images instead.